galdolber/guit/README.md

 ### About documentation

 I'm migrating guit from google code, where there are a lot of old and ugly docs.
-Guit changed a lot from that and I'll be writing some new clean and fresh docs here in the next weeks
+Guit changed a lot from that.
+No new docs for now (sorry)

 ### Components